This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 Summary

 This summary relates to a residential letting business, which is applicable to most individual landlords.
-Special rules apply to the RENT A ROOM scheme and to HOLIDAY LETS.
+Special rules apply to the RENT A ROOM scheme and to HOLIDAY LETS, until 5th April 2025, after which date they are treated the same as any other rental.
 Hotels and Guest Houses are also excluded from these general rules.

 Rents and allowable expenses

-Rents less allowable expenses are taxable as part of the taxpayer’s total UK income.
-The main rule for allowable expenses is that they must be wholly and exclusively incurred in the course of the letting business though some relaxation of this rule may be available in specific circumstances.
-It is important to differentiate initial and capital costs from running costs.
-Capital costs and set-up costs, which are capitalised, are usually relieved for tax purposes against the calculation of the gain on sale of the investment property.
-The cost of improvements is normally treated as increasing the base cost of the investment.
+Rental income, minus allowable expenses, is taxable as part of the taxpayer’s total UK income.
+Allowable expenses must be wholly and exclusively incurred in the course of the letting business, though some exceptions may apply in specific cases.
+It is crucial to distinguish between initial costs, capital costs, and running costs.
+Capital and set-up costs, which are capitalised, are typically deducted when calculating the gain on the sale of the investment property.
+The cost of improvements generally increases the property’s base cost.
+Not all initial or capital costs will be allowable.

 One of the biggest expenses will often be the mortgage or loan interest.
 From 5th April 2020 none of the interest is allowable in calculating profit, but 20% of the interest paid is potentially available to be deducted from your tax bill and what is not used is carried forward to the next year.